 “I always loved this building, its character,” said Josh, who spent three months renovating.
-“Cigars just fit here.
+“Cigars, like Smoking Hub, just fit here.
 It’s rustic, warm, and inviting.”

 The owner took great pains to maintain the integrity of what was a horse barn in the 1800s.
 He refurbished original windows and open rafters, and utilized reclaimed wood.
 He restored the walk-in humidor’s 170-year-old original plank flooring meticulously.